 Successful business owners are essential creators of wealth in the US economy.
 As such they are highly prized clients for wealth management firms.
 Most often, however, the majority of the business owner’s wealth is tied up in their business.
 Many of these business owners are baby boomers on the verge of exiting their business.

 The average wealth manager recognizes this . . . and leads with a strategy for “diversifying your asset base” and thus, completely misses the point and only creates resistance from the business owner.

 We present a new approach for wealth management firms and advisors that puts the business owner truly at the center of the puzzle.
 Rather than taking a direct, technical expert approach, we suggest an oblique approach that focuses more on the holistic needs of the business owner.
 In so doing, advisors learn how to increase their AUM and gain new client leads.

 Audience: Low-to-mid market business owners.

 The vast majority of successful business owners fail to sell their business and move on to a life of satisfaction and significance.
 In fact, even those who do sell their business fail to live a life of satisfaction and significance beyond their business.
-However, it is possible to join the Elite 7% who do finish big.
+However, it is possible to join the few who do finish big.

 With this understanding and validation in hand, we peel back the layers and help the owner see when and how their historical strengths can sabotage their exit and transition.
 Owners receive unique and powerful insights into who they are, why they do what they do, and how they can practically ensure they have the best chance at transition success.